Up to 50% off sofas & mattresses — limited‑time deals.

 • People who sit upright more than they sprawl

-• Anyone prioritizing flexibility over “primary sofa” comfort
+• Anyone prioritizing flexibility over primary-sofa comfort

 Where it falls short

-• Daily long-session loungers and frequent nappers
+• Daily loungers and frequent overnight sleepers

 Pros & Cons